biostat821-2023/Final__project/README.md

 ## Implementation
 To achieve our objectives, we plan to develop a Python script and build a library interface which will prompt users to provide breast cancer-related information.
 Subsequently, we will store the collected data in a build-up database.
-For this project, we will use some existing breast cancer datasets to mock a database.
-Furthermore, we will create analysis functions that will offer essential yet straightforward breast cancer analysis and present the results to user.
-Finally, we will containerize all our work.
+For this project, we will use some existing breast cancer datasets to mock a database and then create analysis functions that will offer essential yet straightforward breast cancer analysis and present the results to user.
+Finally, we also build up commandline tools to make the implementation and analysis more efficient.

 ### 1. Data Input Service

+Users will be asked to fill in demographic information and clinical information which will connect to SQLite.

+We have two classes and each class has three functions
 - (1) Enter the patient's demographic data and clinical data through a series of prompts.
 - (2) Use SQLite and store the data into local database